TOTOleHero/warhammer-the-old-world-underground/Forces-of-fantasy/Amazons-EN.md

 *   **Solar Sight:** When this weapon is used during the Shooting phase, the wielder ignores To Hit modifiers for **Long Range** and **Cover** (partial or full).
 *   **Quick Shot:** The wielder does not suffer the usual -1 To Hit penalty for Moving and Shooting.

-*> Adaptation Note: "AP -1" was added to the melee profile to reflect the high status of "High Age" artefacts in the current meta.
-"Requires Two Hands" suggests the weapon projects its own shield, replacing the need for a physical shield.*

 ---